travis-ci/docs-travis-ci-com/docs/user/encryption-keys.md

 gem install travis
 ```

-Then, you can use `encrypt` command to encrypt data (this example uses
+Then, you can use `encrypt` command to encrypt data (this example assumes you are running the command in your project directory, if not, add `-r owner/project`):
-`travis-ci/travis-ci` repo, you should replace it with yours, of course):

 ```
-travis encrypt travis-ci/travis-ci "something to encrypt"
+travis encrypt "something to encrypt"
 ```

 This will output string looking something like: